-The Real Don Steele would have been 74 on April 1st.
+The Real Don Steele would have been 76 today.
 You've probably heard me talk of him before.
 He's one of my idols (American or otherwise).

 He passed away on August 5, 1997.
 For thirty years The Real Don Steele ruled the Los Angeles airwaves, most notably on 93/KHJ “Boss Radio” in the 60’s and 70’s.
 Outrageous, electrifying, thrilling – that was Real on…and OFF the air.
 If you want to hear the greatest cookin’ jock to ever crack a mike in the heyday of top 40.
 You can check him out here.